 Integrative Protocol for Healthy Aging & Longevity Support

-While diet and lifestyle may play a significant role in healthy aging, certain nutrients and botanicals may also be beneficial.
-The following are examples of those that research has demonstrated may positively affect aging.
+While diet and lifestyle may play a significant role in healthy aging, certain vitamins and supplements supply nutrients and botanicals that may also be beneficial.
+The following vitamins and minerals are examples of those that research has demonstrated may positively affect aging.

 Omega 3 Fatty Acids

 An essential component to cell membranes, (2) omega-3 fatty acids are a major class of polyunsaturated fatty acids (PUFAs) and required in the diet because they cannot be manufactured by the body.
 (1) The primary omega-3 fatty acids are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 ALA, found in plant oils such as soybeans, walnuts, chia seeds, and flaxseeds, can be converted to EPA and DHA in the body.
 However, this process is limited and the intake of EPA and DHA from food or supplements is often necessary to obtain adequate amounts.
 Synthesized by microalgae, EPA and DHA are found in fish and seafood, particularly cold water fish, such as salmon, sardines, tuna, mackerel, and herring.
 (12)

 In addition to their role as a structural component of cell membranes, omega-3 fatty acids are involved in eicosanoid formation and the expression of inflammatory genes.
 (12)(20) EPA and DHA form eicosanoids with lower biological potency, produce anti-inflammatory resolvins and protectins, and partly inhibit inflammatory mechanisms, including the production of eicosanoids derived from arachidonic acid.
 (1) Omega-3 fatty acids may also influence the aging process by increasing telomerase levels and lengths.
 (5)(15)